-For the setup procedures, refer to "B.2 Setting Procedure for Monitoring Targets (OS: Windows)" or "B.7 Setting Procedure for Monitoring Targets (Cloud Management Software: Microsoft Failover Cluster)."
+For the setting procedure, refer to "B.2 Setting Procedure for Monitoring Targets (OS: Windows)" or "B.8 Setting Procedure for Monitoring Targets (Cloud Management Software: Microsoft Failover Cluster)."

-- A domain user account is used for the operation management of PRIMEFLEX for Microsoft Storage Spaces Direct.
-Implement everything, including the procedure for when using the domain user account.

-- Also execute Step 5 in "B.7.1 Settings When Using a Domain User Account" for clusters.
+- A domain user account is used for the operation management of PRIMEFLEX for Microsoft Storage Spaces Direct/PRIMEFLEX for Microsoft Azure Stack HCI.
+Implement everything, including the procedure for when using the domain user account. - Also execute Step 5 in "B.8.1 Settings When Using a Domain User Account" for clusters.